The International Baccalaureate (IB) Diploma Programme

 This vision complements the IB Diploma programme which aims to develop inquiring, knowledgeable, open-minded, reflective, caring and principled young people who help to create a better and more peaceful world through effective communication, intercultural understanding and respect.

 The IB Learner Profile underpins the programme and ensures the development of the whole person.
+Our student success rate for the IB diploma was 100% in 2022.
+Students also often engage in Creativity, Activity, and Service projects as part of their experiential learning process.

 ib learner profile